 Cover Photo: Stijn Kuiper 2022 / with permission.

 Harald Walkate is the founder of Finding Ways Ahead, an independent ESG and sustainable finance advisory.
 He is also the Founding Partner of Route17, a blended finance firm developing SDG-aligned investment strategies.
 Harald is also a Senior Fellow at the University of Zurich Center for Sustainable Finance and Private Wealth.
 Previously he was the Head of ESG and member of the Executive Committee of Natixis Investment Managers, and the Global Head of Responsible Investment at Aegon Asset Management.
 As a hobby, Harald leads the Jazz Orchestra of the Concertgebouw which has been recognized for its world-class performances.

 Robert W. van Zwieten is a Senior Advisor at PwC Asia-Pacific, based in Manila, Philippines, focused on sustainability and climate change.
 Amongst other engagements, he is also affiliated as an Adjunct Professor in Finance & Accounting with the Asian Institute of Management.
 He formerly worked in senior positions at EMPEA, Asian Development Bank, Singapore Exchange, General Electric and ABN AMRO Bank.

-Simon Gupta is the Founder & Managing Director of Broadpeak, an International Advisory company specialised in Impact Finance.
+Simon Gupta is the Founder & Managing Director of Broadpeak, an International Advisory company specializing in Impact Finance.
 He has 20 years of experience in development finance in Latin America, Africa and Asia.
+He is also a Partner at investment firm Investment Associate AG, where he leads social and environmental impact investing.
 Simon has been involved in the set-up of multiple blended finance structures on the LP side as well as the GP side.
-Before founding Broadpeak, he worked for DEG, KfW and responsAbility.
+Before founding Broadpeak, he worked for financial institutions DEG, KfW, and ResponsAbility Investments AG.